ganesh-vk/obsidian-01/README.md

 📂 Repository Structure

-  🖼️ 3dDesignCase/
+  🖼️ design-case-3d/
     3D enclosure design files for the device.
     Includes STEP files for CAD editing.
     Include STL files for direct 3D printing.
     Enables easy reproduction and customization of the case.

-  📑 Datasheets/
+  📑 datasheets/
     Datasheets for all major components used in the system.
     Microcontrollers, sensors, regulators, and display modules.
     Acts as a technical reference for development and troubleshooting.

-  🔌 PCB-footprints/
+  🔌 pcb_design/
     Custom KiCad footprints and symbols for the project PCB.
     Verified component footprints used in schematic and layout.
     Useful for replication, modification, and future PCB revisions.

-  📊 dashboardCode/
+  📊 /
-    Code and configuration for the monitoring dashboard.
+    Code and configuration for the monitoring dashboard and data ingestion pipeline.
-    Scripts and config files for Telegraf → InfluxDB → Grafana stack.
+    Scripts and config files for Telegraf → InfluxDB → Grafana pipeline.
     Dashboard JSON files for quick import into Grafana.
     Provides real-time visualization of microgrid parameters.